MaastrichtU-IDS/fair-enough-metrics/README.md

 ## ✔️ Test the Metrics Tests API

+The tests are run automatically by a GitHub Action workflow at every push to the `main` branch.

 Add tests in the `./tests/test_metrics.py` file.
 You just need to add new entries to the JSON file to test different subjects results against the metrics tests:

 ```python